Working with External Vendors

 All websites built by vendors must comply with the University’s Accessibility Procedures and Guidelines.

-The minimum accessibility requirements for public websites are WCAG 2.0 AA compliance, with the exception of audio captioning and live streaming.
-We verify this compliance by 1. automated SiteImprove testing and 2. manual keyboard and screen reader testing.
+The minimum accessibility requirements for public websites are WCAG 2.1 AA compliance, with the exception of audio captioning and live streaming.
+The website will not be able to launch until it has passed an accessibility review and we have verified its compliance.

 Pantheon is the approved hosting provider for all WordPress and Drupal sites.
 Pantheon hosting costs vary by site traffic and features, and you will be responsible for paying for your Pantheon plan.
 See the pricing for different plans and contact email@example.com if you have any questions.

 It is also preferable that your vendor be familiar with Pantheon since smaller vendors can be unfamiliar with the dev/test/live devops workflows.